astronomer/astronomer-cosmos/docs/dbt/connections.rst

 Overriding connection Parameters
 --------------------------------
-Although setting up a database name in your Airflow Connection is required, The database/schema values from the connection object can be overriden when instantiating a Cosmos Object:
+To use Airflow with Cosmos, you must set up a database name in your Airflow Connection.
+However, when you instantiate a Cosmos Object, you can choose to override the database/schema values from the Connection object.``` connection object can be overriden when instantiating a Cosmos Object:

 .. code-block:: python